 - 2 small Russet Potatoes, (about 8 to 9 ounces total), peeled if desired

 - 1/3 cup shredded Sharp White Cheddar Cheese

 - Adjust the oven's cooking rack to the middle position and preheat to 350°F. If using a toaster oven, select the "Bake" setting.

 - Rub the bottom and sides of a shallow 7x5-inch baking dish with the butter.

 - Whisk together the cream, thyme, salt, pepper, flour, and nutmeg.

 - Using a sharp knife or mandoline, cut the potatoes into thin slices (about 1/8-inch thick).
 Then thinly slice the shallot.

-- Rest at least 10 minutes before serving with more fresh thyme.
+- Let the dish rest for at least 10 minutes before serving it warm topped with more fresh thyme.

 Nutrition Information:Yield: 2 Serving Size: Half of Dish

 Amount Per Serving: Calories: 249Total Fat: 14.8gSaturated Fat: 9.3gCholesterol: 50mgSodium: 372mgCarbohydrates: 225gFiber: 1.6gSugar: 0.9gProtein: 7.7g